g-wn/uncrate-clone/documentation/api_docs.md

         {
           "id": 2,
           "title": "Whiskey-flavored Shampoo",
-          "description": "Let the sultry aroma of triple-distilled Irish whiskey cleanse your hair from root to tip.
-Smelling like an alcoholic has never been so classy.", "category_id": 1,
+          "description": "Clean your bits with soap that smells (and tastes) like whiskey!", "detailed_description": "Let the sultry aroma of triple-distilled Irish whiskey cleanse you from the inside and out.
+Smelling like an alcoholic has never been so classy."
+          "category_id": 1,
           "price": 29.99,
           "preview_img_id": 2,